adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 4. submitting a form; and then
 5. verifying some criteria.

 We can't use non-semantic classes to target specific elements.
-And adding hooks just for tests is wasteful as the user has to download this stuff.
+And adding hooks specifically for tests is wasteful as the user has to download this stuff.

 ## 7. Because they provide hooks for Javascript